The décor inspiration for Miss Sophie came from last century’s old, English hunting castles

 Hours later, and scraping the last bits of vanilla parfait off our plates, we reluctantly make our way to the doors.
 We have eaten well, laughed together with our fantastically service minded and gracious table attendant, had a lovely few glasses of wine and enjoyed each other’s company in a setting taken from Downton Abbey.
 After taking a final look at Miss Sophie’s pink coat hung off a peg by the door, I remember to collect my own.

-Miss Sophie, you must have been one heck of a lady.
+Miss Sophie, After this Gothenburg dining you must have been one heck of a lady.

 This is Gothenburg, Sweden